raravi/amithraravi-3/src/posts/2017-05-03-cycling-is-for-everybody.md

 layout:     article
 title:      "Cycling is for Everybody"
 author:     amith_raravi
+excerpt:    "The freedom of speed is an exhilarating feeling, it gives you wings!"
 date:       2017-05-03 19:16:00 +0530
 modified:   2017-05-03 21:59:00 +0530
 categories: [articles, personal]